kaucpit490/cloud-networking-slides/slides.md

   - We can't update our application, host OS, or configuration without downtime.
   - It is vulnerable to load spikes and attacks (e.g., DoS).
   - It will eventually become crippled when there's an overflow of requests.

----

-# Designing a Virtual Network (VNet/VPC)
-- We will take an example of creating a virtual network that contains three subnets:
-  - **Subnet for Load Balancers**.
-Servers that run HAProxy.
-  - **Subnet for Web Servers**.
-    Database tier: At this level, the solution includes the servers that are responsible for running the database.